pymeshtool

 - Raises:

-TypeError – If the vtx parameter can not be converted to a ndarray[int].
+PyMeshToolError – If the vtx object can’t be converted to the correct C++ container.

 - refine_uniformly(num_it)